Community Alliance Program

 The Community Alliance Program (CAP) is an innovative program at the University of Pittsburgh School of Medicine (UPSOM) which aims to value community centered engagement.
 CAP partners with community organizations to engage students and faculty in communities of practice which centers on community strengths and community directed goals.
 Each group of 4-10 students will forge alliance with a community partner organization to learn and support the work of the partner during the first 15-months of their medical school experience.

-CAP hopes to facilitate the development of our students’ professional identity which highlights trustworthiness, culturally responsiveness, restorative practices and strength based mindset to carry throughout their career.
+CAP hopes to facilitate the development of our students’ professional identity which highlights trustworthiness, culturally responsiveness, restorative practices and strength based mindset to carry throughout their careers.

 Course Objectives